 Minimum Length of Stay for Volunteers: 2 weeks

 Minimum Age: 16

-Experience Required: Requirements: This field school does not require previous archaeological field experience, though coursework in anthropology, archaeology, or history might be helpful.
-Prospective students who are not currently pursuing a related course of study might want to consider the museum's Archaeological Workshop.
-Archaeological fieldwork can be demanding.
-Students should be able to work well as part of a team and tolerate physical activity in the summer weather.
+Experience Required: Requirements: This field school does not require previous archaeological experience, though coursework in anthropology, archaeology, or history might be helpful.
+Students should be able to work well as part of a team.
+For the Field Session: Archaeological fieldwork can be demanding.
+Students should be able to tolerate physical activity in the summer weather.
 Students should also be comfortable kneeling, bent, or standing for long periods of time; and be able to lift heavy loads, climb in and out of deep trenches, and work on uneven terrain.
-Anyone concerned about the requirements should contact the instructor for more details.
-Fieldwork arrangements for individual disabled students are handled on a case-by-case basis.
-Working arrangements may be made such that any student can take part in as much of the project as possible.
+If you are concerned about these requirements, please contact the instructor so that we can make accommodations for your involvement in the fieldwork without risk of injury to yourself or others, or damage to the integrity of the site.

 Room and Board Arrangements:

 Students are responsible for their own accommodations and transportation.
-A very limited number of spaces in museum housing may be available.
-Inquire with field school director Alix Martin.
-Cost: $420 per person ($370 for Strawbery Banke members) per session
+A limited number of spaces may be available in on-campus housing.
+Cost: $420 per session ($370 for museum members)

 The AIA is North America's largest and oldest nonprofit organization dedicated to archaeology.
 The Institute advances awareness, education, fieldwork, preservation, publication, and research of archaeological sites and cultural heritage throughout the world.
 Your contribution makes a difference.